 If your child's symptoms are not severe, contact your child's pediatrician or other health care professional.
 The provider may want to assess your child or refer you to a provider who specializes in infectious diseases.

 Here's some information to help you get ready for your appointment.

 When you make the appointment, ask if there's anything you need to do in advance.
 Make a list of:

-- All medications, vitamins or other supplements your child takes, including the dosages
+- All medicines, vitamins or other supplements your child takes, including the dosages.

-- Any group activities your child recently participated in, including the dates
+- Any group activities your child recently took part in, including the dates.

 What to expect from your doctor